corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-java.md

 ## call() Method
 As with flows in Corda 4, each flow has a `call()` method.
 This is the method which Corda invokes when the flow is invoked.

-When a flow is started via HTTP-RPC, the `requestBody` from the HTTP request is passed into the `call` method as the  `requestBody` parameter, giving the rest of the call method access to the parameters passed in via HTTP.
+When a flow is started via REST, the `requestBody` from the HTTP request is passed into the `call` method as the  `requestBody` parameter, giving the rest of the call method access to the parameters passed in via HTTP.

 When a responder flow is invoked as a result of an initiator flow on another node, the flow session with the initiating node is passed in as the parameter `session`.